CivicActions/ssp-toolkit/docs/ssp.md

 ### SA-8: Security Engineering Principles

-> The organization applies information system security engineering principles in the specification, design, development, implementation, and modification of the information system.

 ##### CivicActions

 Information system security engineering principles are applied in the specification, design, development, implementation, and modification of the application system.